cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.md

    Make sure not to delete the directories unrelated to that.
    Be careful that you do not delete the `cloudmesh-*` folder that you worked on. make a backup copy.
+4. after the new install and help call use the command `cms test` and observe and interprete the output.

 Cloudmesh is trivial to install.